 9. Exit policies

 We’ve all been there.
-You have to let go of a disgruntled employee.
+You have to let go a disgruntled employee.
 There’s always the risk they may attempt to sabotage anything they can before they go.
 Regardless of whether they have malicious intent, ensuring that staff ID is returned when an employee leaves is imperative to protecting your company or brand.

 10. Blank cards